 Playwright Arthur Miller told me the following: "Simultaneity of opposite forces.
 I can't imagine anyone failing to see that at the earliest phases of creation this procedure has to happen.
 I have always felt that it -the cohabiting of the unlike or opposed - provides the energy to go on with the making of a work, not because it is a solution but because it is the matrix of the problem that the work will finally de-intensify. . . .
-The creator ... in maturity has learned how to hold in suspension this illogical logic, a balancing act which a wisp of breeze can undo. . . ."1

-According to my documentary and interview evidence, numerous other creators in art and science, like Miller, formulate simultaneous opposites and antitheses as a "matrix" of a problem or as a flash of insight and discovery.
-Eugene O'Neill conceived the idea for the play "The Iceman Cometh" after realizing that a friend of his youth had simultaneously wanted and not wanted his own wife to commit adultery.2 A novelist's initial formulation for his Pulitzer Prize winning novel was of a revolutionary hero who was responsible for the deaths of hundreds of people but with his own hand killed only the one person he loved; a poet conceived a poem about the relationship between sex and violence after having the idea that rocks on a beach were weapons of violence and, at the same time, felt like smooth human skin; Picasso's initial conception of his painting "Guernica" was of a woman simultaneously looking inside a room and outside at a courtyard; in addition to Einstein, Bohr, McMillan discussed earlier.
+The creator ... in maturity has learned how to hold in suspension this illogical logic, a balancing act which a wisp of breeze can undo. . . ."1 of a problem or as a flash of insight and discovery.
+Eugene O'Neill conceived the idea for the play "The Iceman Cometh" after realizing that a friend of his youth had simultaneously wanted and not wanted his own wife to commit adultery.
+A novelist's initial formulation for his Pulitzer Prize winning novel was of a revolutionary hero who was responsible for the deaths of hundreds of people but with his own hand killed only the one person he loved; a poet conceived a poem about the relationship between sex and violence after having the idea that rocks on a beach were weapons of violence and, at the same time, felt like smooth human skin; Picasso's initial conception of his painting "Guernica" was of a woman simultaneously looking inside a room and outside at a courtyard; in addition to Einstein, Bohr, McMillan discussed earlier.
 Darwin formulated the and simultaneous operation of maladaptation and adaptation in the struggle for existence in discovering the principle of natural selection, Watson conceived chemical chains as simultaneously identical and opposite in determining the double helix structure of DNA, and Pasteur conceived chickens as both diseased and not-diseased at the same time in discovering the principle of immunization.3